 Once your Feed has been linked to your content library, add a schedule for the content library.
 Your schedules define how frequently posts should go out from your library on to your social accounts.
-For instance, you may want one blog post from your library to go on your Twitter every day and twice on your Facebook page.
+For instance, you may want one blog post from your library to go on your Twitter every day and twice on your Facebook page to increase your Facebook organic reach.
 These all can be configured as per your choice.

 Fresh content will be automatically published to your Social Media Networks.

 When a new article is published in your feed, it will automatically be added to your Content Library.
 Your content library is connected to your social profiles and will post new content in real-time.
-This way it will help you in creating a viral content marketing strategy for your feed & help in RSS feed automation.
+This way, it will help you create a viral content marketing strategy for your feed & help in RSS feed automation.

 RSS Feeds are a great way of curating quality content for sharing on Social Media Channels.
 You can simply set up your own Feed in less than 5 minutes.
 What are you waiting for?
 Set up your own Feed using RecurPost.